urionafacu/telegram-cryptocurrency-bot/README.md

 ### To Do:

-- Make request every 10 minutes about cryptocurrency (DAI) for price
+- [x] Make request every 10 minutes about cryptocurrency (DAI) for price

+- [ ] Make daily request for check price of DAI and send me a message